 Alas, over-reliance on computer-generated parameters leads to models that are less effective than they could be.
-It also leads to the mistaken conclusion by many administrators that forecast modeling is not useful for many metrics within their organizations, when, in fact, it would be under better initial conditions.
+It also leads to the mistaken conclusion by many administrators that forecast modeling is not useful for many metrics within their organizations when, in fact, it would be under better initial conditions.

-Should Users Adjust Alpha, Beta and Gamma?
+Should Users Adjust Alpha, Beta, and Gamma?

 Is The Importance of Understanding Them Coming to an End?

-If you are a director or VP of supply chain planning, it is important to select software that makes the best use of the demand planner’s time and to also receive the highest possible forecast accuracy.
+If you are a director or VP of supply chain planning, it is important to select software that makes the best use of the demand planner’s time and receive the highest possible forecast accuracy.
 That means matching the forecasting system to the capabilities of the demand planners.
 Also, does your demand planning group tend to hold onto planners or tend to turn them over?
 The more turnover, the less complicated the system can be.

 Competing Approaches for Model/Parameter Selection

-Alpha, Beta, and Gamma are basic parameters, but they are confusingly named.
+Alpha, Beta, and Gamma are basic parameters, but they are named.
 This makes them seem more complex than they are.

-This had to do with the motives of academics that developed alpha, beta, and gamma.
+This had to do with the motives of academics that developed Alpha, beta, and gamma.
 They wanted to make something simple sound complicated for funding reasons.
 They succeeded in this, but we now have the legacy of a confusing naming convention.